microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 Update the navigation property directoryRoleAccessReviewPolicy in policies

 ### [Update-MgBetaPolicyExternalIdentityPolicy](Update-MgBetaPolicyExternalIdentityPolicy.md)
-Update the settings of the tenant-wide externalIdentitiesPolicy object that controls whether external users can leave an Azure AD tenant via self-service controls.
+Update the settings of the tenant-wide externalIdentitiesPolicy object that controls whether external users can leave a Microsoft Entra tenant via self-service controls.
 This API is available in the following national cloud deployments.

 ### [Update-MgBetaPolicyFeatureRolloutPolicy](Update-MgBetaPolicyFeatureRolloutPolicy.md)